BuvinJT/distbuilder/docs/Issues.md

 ### Launch App at end of install failures

-If the application appears runs in every other context, except when launched at the end of the Qt installer, the most likely reason is that working directory is incorrect when it is executed.
-This library attempts to set the working directory for any program to the location where it resides implictly.
+If the application appears to run in every other context, except when launched at the end of the Qt installer, a likely reason is that working directory is incorrect when it is executed.
+This library attempts to set the working directory for any program to the location where it resides implicitly.
 QtIFW, however, does not currently support setting the working directory as a "RunProgram" directive.
 A feature request for this was filed with Qt (long ago):